The New Danish Holiday Act & Employee Central

+In order to comply with EU laws and regulations in regards to holidays, a new Danish Holiday Act has been passed.
 The new Holiday Act will change the Danish holiday system on a fundamental level.
 When the law goes into force on 1 September 2020, all employers in Denmark must adopt this act.
 It is important to be aware of the implications this will have on employment contracts and HR policies.

-Furthermore, the Act involves a transitional arrangement, which will facilitate the transition from offset holidays from the current system, to concurrent holiday.
+Furthermore, the act involves a transitional arrangement which will facilitate the transition from offset holidays from the current system to concurrent holiday.

 What does that mean for SuccessFactors EC users?

-If you already have SuccessFactors Time Off integrated in your Employee Central solution, you do not have to worry.
+If you already have SuccessFactors Time Off integrated in to your Employee Central solution, you do not have to worry.
 GP Strategies have developed a solution that will give you a smooth transition from the old logic to the new rules.

-If you have been considering SuccessFactors Time Off, yet have decided against it for practical and/or economic reasons, now is the ideal time to change.
-You are in for an upgrade either way, so why not take advantage of this game changer to streamline your current setup?
+The new Danish Holiday Law will mean an extensive upgrade of your current system.
+If you have been considering SuccessFactors Time Off but have decided against it for practical and/or economic reasons, now is the ideal time to change and take advantage of this game changer to streamline your current setup.

-Please contact us for more information on how GP Strategies can deliver a smooth transition to the new Danish holiday system for your company.
+Contact us for more information on how GP Strategies can deliver a smooth transition to the new Danish holiday system for your company.